 We all hear about bleached knots.
-While we may know we are supposed to bleach knots when we buy these hair products, do we know what bleached knots is all about?
-Do we know why it is vital that the knots get bleached?
+While we may know we are supposed to bleach knots when we buy these hair products, do we know what they are all about?
+Do we know why it is vital to use bleach?
 Do we see the value it has?
 And finally, do we know how to do it correctly?

-Many people have no idea what knots are and when they hear people talk about knots they get lost in the conversation.
+Many people have no idea what these are and when they hear people talk about knots they get lost in the conversation.
 Typically, when human weaves or wigs are made, the closures and lace frontals are made differently.
 Strands of hair will be attached to the base lace by tying a knot.
-When the knot is created, the end product looks as though there are numerous dark spots.
+When it is created, the end product looks as though there are numerous dark spots.
 It looks ugly and unnatural.

 When you purchase closures or frontals that have knots which are not bleached, you will not get the natural look that you want.
 Instead, people will see tiny dark marks on your scalp, and they will know there is something wrong with your hair.

 No one wants to walk with a wig or weave that looks like that, and that is why bleaching was introduced.

 WHAT does it mean to bleach KNOTS?

 This process implies that you are going to make a particular color to be lighter.
 It is what you do when you want your hair to have a lighter shade.
 The bleach will lighten the knots and remove the dark color.
 The knots will eventually be invisible to the eye yet they are still there.

 Because of bleaching, the lace closure, frontal, and any other product made in this way will look more natural.
 Consequently, you will also get that natural look.
 It will seem as though the hair is growing from your scalp.
 Typically, the hair on your head has a lighter shade close to the scalp as it grows as compared to the other parts of the strand.

 What is the difference between bleached and regular knots?